ironicbadger/pms-wiki/docs/01-overview/faq.md

 ### What performance can I expect?

-In my household gigabit is the target.
-I am easily able to saturate a gigabit link because of the way each drive is treated as an individual unit the limit of performance is the limit of the drive itself.
-With a modern mechanical drive this is typically anywhere from 130MBs - 220MBs read/write speeds.
+I am easily able to saturate a gigabit link because of the way each drive is treated as an individual unit.
+The limit of performance is the limit of the drive itself.
+With a modern mechanical drive this is typically anywhere from 130MB/s - 220MB/s read/write speeds.

 Some NAS software works around poor write performance with the use of cache drives but I have never found the need to do this with PMS.
 With careful consideration about moving busier workloads like databases and download extraction to a dedicated SSD the read/write performance of the NAS itself is gigabit speed+.